TeamWeave

 • Teams working with Teal or next-stage models

 TeamWeave integrates well with Teal and other next-stage approaches to organisational development.
+The founder built and ran his own successful Teal Organisation, Integral Consulting Engineers, and can help organisations implement and strengthen teal practices.

 • Teams new to check-ins or wanting to go deeper